 The Islamic banking and finance sector has experienced rapid growth since the 1970s and has established a reputation for being an ethical and socially responsible alternative to the conventional banking sector (Kamla and Rammal, 2013).
 The operations of Islamic finance have received much attention in the last few years due to the sector’s strong performance during the global financial crisis triggered in 2008 (Chapra, 2011).
 However, despite the growing importance of the sector, little attention has been paid to the way that Islamic financial institutions are governed and managed, and the social role they play in bettering the lives of the community.
 This chapter addresses this issue by highlighting the ethical aspects of Islamic banking and finance, the role it can play in the achievement of social justice, and the issues related to management and governance in Islamic financial institutions.
 The next section provides a historical overview of the Islamic banking and finance sector, followed by a detailed discussion of issues of social justice and distribution of wealth under the Islamic system.
 The chapter then explains the management issues and governance structures of Islamic financial institutions, and concludes by providing the setting for a future research agenda.
 The Islamic financial system has its roots in shariah law, which is the moral code derived from the Holy Qur’an (Aggarwal and Yousef, 2000).
 The guiding principle of the Islamic financing system is the prohibition of the use of interest in lending and commercial practices.

-Rammal, HG 2012, 'A global approach towards teaching ethics in international business' in Al-Beraidi, A, Duncan, N, Gasper, L, Gentile, M, Huang, HJ, Islam, G, Mølbjerg Jørgensen, K, Mangia, G, Stookey, S, Vaiman, V & Eon Yu, J (eds), Handbook of Research on Teaching Ethics in Business and Management Education, IGI Global, USA, pp. 114-123.View/Download from: UTS OPUS or Publisher's site
+Rammal, HG 2012, 'A global approach towards teaching ethics in international business' in Al-Beraidi, A, Duncan, N, Gasper, L, Gentile, M, Huang, HJ, Islam, G, Mølbjerg Jørgensen, K, Mangia, G, Stookey, S, Vaiman, V & Eon Yu, J (eds), Handbook of Research on Teaching Ethics in Business and Management Education, IGI Global, USA, pp. 114-123.View/Download from: Publisher's site

 The areas of ethics and social responsibility have increasingly become important in the study of international business and are now covered at the undergraduate and postgraduate levels.
 While the introduction of ethical theories and responsibilities of corporations within the subject matter has helped create awareness of ethical issues faced by managers in the global marketplace, the current body of knowledge focuses mainly on the Western perspective.
 This chapter extends the ethical perspective to non-Western philosophies and covers the teachings and ideologies of Confucianism, Gandhism and Islam.
 These philosophies describe the ethical and moral values that help can explain the decision-making behavior of managers in China, India and many Muslim countries.
 These suggested codes of ethics are relevant for both students and academics, especially in light of the increasing number of acquisitions by firms from emerging economies. © 2012, IGI Global.